State of Mexico: Independence

-In 1869, the areas north east and south of Mexico City were converted to the states of Hidalgo and Morelos respectively.
+In 1869, the areas to the northeast and south of Mexico City were converted to the states of Hidalgo and Morelos, respectively.
 The state promulgated a new constitution in 1869, which established the state as consisting of the districts of Chalco, Cuautitlan, Ixtlahuaca, Jilotepec, Lerma, Otumba, Sultepec, Temascaltepec, Tenango del Valle, Tenancingo and Texcoco, which is the territory the state has today.

-The period before the Mexican Revolution was relatively prosperous for the state, especially under governor José Vicente Villada, who promoted public education, government reform, the establishment of a teachers’ college for women and promoted the Instituto Cientifico y Literario (later UAEM).
+The period before the Mexican Revolution was relatively prosperous for the state, especially under governor José Vicente Villada, who promoted public education, government reform, the establishment of a teachers' college for women, and the Instituto Cientifico y Literario (later UAEM).
 Mines in various parts of the state were at maximum production.

-Mexican Revolution to present
+Mexican Revolution

 Battles were fought in the state during the Mexican Revolution, especially by Zapatistas in the southwest part of the state, with Genovevo de la O and Francisco de Pacheco entering with their armies in 1912.
 Fighting intensified after Victoriano Huerta took power in 1913.
 In 1915, Toluca was the site of the Convencion de Generales y Gobernadores Revolucionaries (Convention of Generals and Revolutionary Governors) on two occasions.
 In 1917, the state had another new constitution, which divided the state into sixteen districts and 118 municipalities.

 The extension of the Mexico City Metropolitan Area began in 1940 with the creation of the industrial zone of Naucalpan.
-The increase of the metro area's population, commerce and industry has continued to this day.
-The Consejo del Area Metropolitana was created in 1988 to coordinate concerns and action of the Greater Mexico City area in both the Distrito Federal and the State of Mexico.
+The increase of the metro area's population, commerce, and industry has continued to this day.
+The Consejo del Area Metropolitana was created in 1988 to coordinate concerns and actions of the Greater Mexico City area in both the Distrito Federal and the State of Mexico.

 From 1824 to 1941, the state had no seal.
 Governor Wenceslao Labra proposed one in 1940, which was adopted the following year.
-It was designed by Pastor Velázquez with the motto of “Patria, Libertad, Trabajo y Cultura” (Country, Liberty, Work and Culture).
+It was designed by Pastor Velázquez with the motto of Patria, Libertad, Trabajo y Cultura ("Country, Liberty, Work, and Culture").

 In 1956, the Instituto Cientifico y Literario was converted into the Universidad Autónoma del Estado de México.

-During much of rest of the 20th century, works to divert water from the Lerma River and other locations to Mexico City were built as well as highways through the state to connect Mexico City with the rest of the country.
+During much of the rest of the 20th century, works to divert water from the Lerma River and other locations to Mexico City were built as well as highways through the state to connect Mexico City with the rest of the country.

-In 1990, the Commission Coordinadora para la Recuperación Ecológica de la Cuenca del Alto Lerma (Coordinating Commission for the Ecological Recuperation of the Upper Lerma River Basin) was established.
+In 1990, the Comisión Coordinadora para la Recuperación Ecológica de la Cuenca del Alto Lerma ("Coordinating Commission for the Ecological Recuperation of the Upper Lerma River Basin") was established.

 Geography

+Limits

+Its main neighbor is Mexico City.

+The State of Mexico is located in the central zone of the Mexican Republic, in the eastern part of the Anáhuac table.
+It borders to the north with the states of Querétaro and Hidalgo; to the south with Guerrero and Morelos; to the east with Puebla and Tlaxcala; and to the west with Guerrero and Michoacán, as well as with Mexico City, which it surrounds to the north (northwest), east (southeast) and west (southwest).